Show Table of Contents

 Select a different shape palette using the drop-down menu in the upper right.

-Shape encodings are shared across multiple worksheets that use the same data source.
+Note: Shape encodings are shared across multiple worksheets that use the same data source.
 For example, if you define Furniture products to be represented by a square, they will automatically be squares in all other views in the workbook.
-To set the default shape encodings for a field, right-click the field in the Data window and select Default Properties >Shape.
+To set the default shape encodings for a field, right-click (control-click on Mac) the field in the Data pane and select Default Properties > Shape.

 You can add custom shapes to a workbook by copying shape image files to the Shapes folder in your Tableau Repository, which is located in your Documents folder.
 When you use custom shapes, they are saved with the workbook.
 That way the workbook can be shared with others.